sblaplace/sblaplace.github.io/content/blog/tornado-death-risk-analysis/index.md

 The 10-year rolling average shows a steady decline from peaks of 5+ deaths per million in the 1920s to consistently below 0.5 in recent decades.
 This represents one of the most successful public safety improvements in American history.

 ### Outlier Events Still Occur
 Despite improved technology, major tornado outbreaks can still produce significant casualties.
-The three labeled events (Tri-State 1925, Waco/Flint 1953, and the 2011 Super Outbreak) demonstrate that extreme weather can overwhelm even modern warning systems.
+The three labeled events (Tri-State 1925, Waco/Flint 1953, and the 2011 Super Outbreak) demonstrate that extreme weather exists across regimes and weren't merely an artefact of the old ways.

 ### Declining Variability
 Not only has the mean death rate decreased, but the standard deviation has also fallen dramatically: